NamanDhavalDesai/Python-Programming./README.md

 &nbsp;&nbsp;&nbsp;&nbsp;b) postdatamodification.py
   v) The code takes an input non searchable pdf file and converts it into a searchable pdf file.
 * Note - Remove the data from file geckodriver.log before the execution.
+* Note - The other files in this folder perform tasks as thier file name suggests.